-- Being oblivious about your health - eating mostly junk food, not exercising, drinking too much, etc. Maturity doesn't mean having to be an uptight health freak, but most adults don't eat take out and candy for every meal either.
+- Being oblivious about your health - eating mostly junk food, not exercising, drinking too much, etc. Maturity doesn't mean having to be an uptight health freak, but most adults don't eat fast food and candy for every meal either.

 - In some people's view, being overly into "kids" hobbies like gaming, comics, or following sports.
-I don't personally agree with it, but parts of society believe any adult who's still ultra into those things is emotionally stunted.
+I don't personally agree with them, but parts of society believe any adult who's still really into those things is emotionally stunted.

 Having an overly immature sense of humor

 Everyone laughs at crude humor from time to time, but you can seem juvenile if it's the main thing you find funny, or you seem way more amused by it than other people:

 - Farting, pooping, burping, and other bodily functions

 - Hurting yourself to entertain your buddies (e.g., eating a super-spicy pepper in front of them)